-The markets for genetically engineered (also called genetically modified or GM) crops are dominated by six seed and agrochemical companies.
+The markets for genetically engineered (also called genetically modified or GM) crops are dominated by four seed and agrochemical companies.
 The high level of corporate concentration in the seed market has already meant higher prices, limited choices for farmers, a narrowing of genetic diversity in crops, and stagnating innovation.

 German chemicals giant Bayer’s record-breaking $66bn takeover of GM seeds corporation Monsanto would create the world’s biggest seeds and pesticides company.
 The new company would control approximately 31% of the world’s commercial seed market and 26% of agricultural pesticides.

-CBAN Report: « Are GM Crops Better for Farmers? » 2015
+CBAN: « Are GM Crops Better for Farmers? » 2015

 ETC Group tracks corporate consolidation and investments in the agriculture sector: